Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/index.rst

 ..
 Add callout items below this line

 .. displayitem::
-   :header: Level 3: Coordinate 2+ components in a workflow.
+   :header: Level 3: Coordinate 2+ components in a workflow
    :description: Learn to coordinate 2_ components in a workflow which we call a Lightning app.
    :button_link: connect_lightning_components.html
    :col_css: col-md-6